 Selecting a thread subject

-Please use the [GSoC] prefix in your email thread subjects.
+Please use the [PROJECT_NAME] prefix in your email thread subjects.

 Contents.
 In the first e-mail we would be interested to see the following information:

 A short self-introduction: your area of study, interests, background

 Motivation letter.
 Why are you interested in the Jenkins project?
 Which projects ideas do you want to work on?

 If you participate in open-source projects, please reference them